 Definition of gaper

-When we talk about "gaper", we are talking about a hole in one hand, the hole in the sequence.
-The expression is used to talk about the private cards we receive preflop.
+When we talk about "gaper", we are talking about the hole in one hand, the hole in sequence.
+The expression is used to talk about private cards that we receive preflop.
 If we receive 7-8, we talk about connectors.
-If we receive 6-8 or 7-9, we will speak of "gaper" in this case, from 1 gaper (a hole from 1 to the sequence).
-We can also describe a hand as 6-9 of "two gaper". gaper's are generally less interesting to play than connectors because they will hit less flop, but they should not be underestimated.
+If we receive 6-8 or 7-9, we talk about "gaper" in this case, 1 gaper (a hole of 1 to the sequence).
+We can also describe a hand as a 6-9 "two gaper".
+Gapers are generally less interesting to play than connectors because they will hit less flop, but they should not be undervalued.

 Some gapers dominate connectors

-A hand like 9-10 heart is a matching connector.
-We know that this type of hands will play very well.
+A hand like 9-10 in hearts is a matching connector.
+We know that this type of hand will play very well.
 Against a random hand, this hand will have 54% equity.
-If we now take a one-gaper (J-9 heart), we have a matching gaper rather than a connector, but we now have 55.6% equity against a random hand.
-We'll generally refer to this hand as a "one gaper" or "two gaper".
-The expression "three gaper" could be used, but it is almost never used (three gapers are not as strong as one gapers or connectors).
-The gapers are also hands that will make straights less obvious to your opponents.
+If we now take a one-gaper (J-9 in hearts), we have a matching gaper rather than a connector, but we now have 55.6% equity against a random hand.
+This is usually referred to as a "one gaper" or "two gaper".
+The term "three gaper" could be used, but it almost never is (three gapers are not as strong as one gapers or connectors).
+Gapers are also hands that will make less obvious straights to your opponents.